interkosmos/sdl77/README.md

 $ make nolibs
 ```

-Link your FORTRAN 77 program against `libSDL 77.a -lSDL -lSDL_image -lSDL_mixer`.
+Link your FORTRAN 77 program against `libSDL77.a -lSDL -lSDL_image -lSDL_mixer`.
-Alternatively, you can simply link with object file `SDL 77.o` instead of
+Alternatively, you can simply link with object file `SDL77.o` instead of
-`libSDL 77.a`.
+`libSDL77.a`.

 ## Example